 Digital nomadism is a rising trend that presents property managers with the opportunity to attract a unique type of traveller looking to book longer stays.

-In this part of our Travel Trends series, we’ll dissect this new traveller segment and look at some of the strategies property managers can use to attract digital nomads.
+In this part of our Travel Trends series, we’ll dissect this new traveller segment and look at some of the vacation rental marketing strategies property managers can use to attract digital nomads.

 Digital nomads are remote workers, freelancers or location independent entrepreneurs who have the freedom to work from anywhere in the world.
 All they need is a laptop and a decent internet connection, which enables them to move from one place to another whenever they wish.
 They travel the world, making one place their home for a few weeks or months, then moving on to the next.